cjoster/certtools/workshop/CH03-PEM-and-DER/README.md

-## Champter 1 - Formats: PEM and DER
+## Chapter 1 - Formats: PEM and DER

 Here is a PEM (*P*rivacy *E*nhanced *M*ail) encoded certificate.
 Let's talk about what we're looking at here: